Brent Robins, the author of The Perfect Culture

 3. Why did you write The Perfect Culture?

-I wanted to share my experiences with more people, and I feel too constricted by a memoir style.
-I try to keep it entertaining with satire, and fiction makes that easier.
+I wanted to share my experiences with more people.
+I try to keep it entertaining with satire, and fiction creates unique opportunities for this.
 If it’s fiction, I can think of hypothetical humorous situations, based on my knowledge of the culture.
 If it’s memoir, it has to be something that actually happened.
+I am working on a memoir now, so I'm certainly not against memoirs; I'm just noting an advantage of fiction.
 I also wrote it because I wanted to show what extreme opposites Japan and Israel are, in my view.
 I thought that a third country would add a nice touch.
 I studied French in school, and they are quite unique as well.
 Their cuisine is very enjoyable to write about, and it’s not as familiar to people as Italian food, for example.

 4. What is it about travel that fascinates you?